-- Preview Email Newsletter

 For David Reynoso, the path to national security research didn't begin in a federal laboratory-it began in Oak Cliff.

 Now, The University of Texas at Arlington aerospace engineering doctoral student is headed to Washington, D.C., after being selected for the National Nuclear Security Administration (NNSA) Graduate Fellowship Program.
-T more PR
+There, he will help oversee research that supports more PR

 FSU Museum of Fine Arts hosts collaborative painting event with Seminole artist Wilson Bowers (10)